 #3 University of Wyoming

 College helps train future leaders, and this university believes roughing it breeds the best ones.
 The intensive, two-semester Outdoor Leadership Development Series culminates in a week of backpacking without an instructor in southeastern Utah.
 Students of all majors are encouraged to apply, but just 12 are accepted.
 Didn’t make the cut?
 No problem.
 At Wyoming, it’s easy to find close-to-home outdoor fun in the Snowy Range (42 miles), Vedauwoo Recreation Area (16 miles), or the North Platte River (76 miles).
-If you don’t know where to go on a weekend, ask someone—most UW students are natives.
+If you don’t know where to go on a weekend, ask someone—most UW students are Wyoming born-and-bred.

 Proximity to the outdoors: 4.2 | Culture: 4.2 | Academics: 4.5